Blood Type Diet: Misleading Health Claims Debunked

 shunketo

-The blood type diet is based on the idea that your blood type determines the best foods for you to eat, based on what your ancestors with the same blood type ate.
-The diet claims to help you lose weight, improve digestion and boost your overall well-being.
+The blood type diet, popularized by Dr. Peter D'Adamo in his 1996 book "Eat Right 4 Your Type," suggests that your ABO blood group may determine the best foods for you to eat.
+According to the diet, eating certain foods based on your blood type can help you be healthier, lose weight, improve digestion, and boost your overall well-being.

 shunketo